Astera-Finance/astera/tests/echidna/README.md

 508. ✅ `borrow()` must not result in a health factor of less than 1.
 509. ✅ `borrow()` must increase the user debtToken balance by `amount` when flow borrowing is disabled.
 510. ✅ `borrow()` must decrease `borrowAllowance()` by `amount` if `user != onBehalf`.
-511. ❌ (L-05) `repay()` must decrease the onBehalfOf debtToken balance by `amount`.
+511. ✅ (L-05) `repay()` must decrease the onBehalfOf debtToken balance by `amount`.
 512. ✅ `repay()` must decrease the user asset balance by `amount`.
 513. ✅ `healthFactorAfter` must be greater than `healthFactorBefore` as long as liquidations are done in time.
 514. ✅ `setUseReserveAsCollateral` must not reduce the health factor below 1.
 515. ✅ Users must not be able to steal funds from flashloans.
 516. ✅ The total value borrowed must always be less than the value of the collateral when flow borrowing is disabled.
-517. ❌ The `liquidityIndex` should monotonically increase when there's total debt.
+517. 🚧 (fix lastLiquidityIndex and lastBorrowIndex) The `liquidityIndex` should monotonically increase when there's total debt.
-518. ❌ The `variableBorrowIndex` should monotonically increase when there's total debt.
+518. 🚧 (fix lastLiquidityIndex and lastBorrowIndex) The `variableBorrowIndex` should monotonically increase when there's total debt.
-519. ❌ (L-03) A user with debt should have at least an AToken6909 balance `setUsingAsCollateral`.
+519. ✅ (L-03) A user with debt should have at least an AToken6909 balance `setUsingAsCollateral`.
 520. 🚚
 521. 🚚
 522. ✅ Integrity of Deposit Cap - aToken supply should never exceed the cap.